Uncovering SPD’s hidden wartime role after Pearl Harbor

-A document found last week in the Seattle Municipal Archives indicates that the Seattle Police Department might have played a larger role in the apprehension and investigation of some Japanese residents here after the attack on Pearl Harbor than has been commonly understood.
+A document found in 2016 in the Seattle Municipal Archives indicates that the Seattle Police Department might have played a larger role in the apprehension and investigation of some Japanese residents here after the attack on Pearl Harbor than has been commonly understood.

 Soon after word of the attack reached Seattle 75 years ago today, law enforcement officials began apprehending “enemy aliens” here – Germans and Italians, but mostly Japanese.
 FBI field offices around the United States had been planning for the likelihood of war, and as early as 1940 had begun compiling lists of specific persons to apprehend should war break out.
 Sometime on Sunday, Dec.
 7, J. Edgar Hoover telegraphed word to FBI field offices to begin making arrests.

 It’s difficult to fully understand and appreciate the climate of fear and hysteria in the late 1930s and early 1940s as World War II broke out in Europe and spread to Africa and the Far East.
 And while it’s perhaps unfair to judge the actions of those 75 years ago, it’s incumbent to establish just what those actions were and to learn from what history has to teach us about the present and the future.

 Authorities and many ordinary citizens feared that some German, Italian and Japanese citizens living in the U.S. might pose a threat in time of war, either through espionage or acts of sabotage.
 Along the West Coast, fear of Japanese military attack or acts of sabotage by Japanese living here was especially acute.
 Japanese people, of course, were a different race than the Caucasian Germans and Italians, and this made them especially prone to being targeted for racist treatment.

 Further complicating a complex story is the fact that Japanese who immigrated here before World War II were legally prevented from becoming citizens, while their children who were born here were automatically citizens by birth.
 European immigrants faced no such restrictions.